jonasbgood/StreetTreesOfNYC/README.md

 python trees_of_nyc.py
 ```

-Note: depending on the data_limit it might take a while until the data is loaded
+Note: depending on data_limit it might take a while until the data is loaded
 and the webserver is ready.
 The dasboard can now be opened in your web browser:

 http://localhost:8050

-other from other devices in your local network
+and from other devices in your local network

 http://your-ip-adress-here:8050